PrantarBorah/Multi_Agentic_System/README.md

 # 🤖 AI-Powered ML Pipeline Orchestrator

-**An Interactive Learning Platform for Machine Learning Enthusiasts, Beginners, and Students**
+**The Ultimate Interactive Learning Platform for Machine Learning Excellence**

-This project transforms the traditional ML development lifecycle into an educational, transparent, and interactive experience.
-Powered by specialized AI agents using `CrewAI`, it provides hands-on training on end-to-end machine learning workflows with real-time guidance and explanations.
+This revolutionary project transforms the traditional ML development lifecycle into an educational, transparent, and deeply interactive experience.
+Powered by 5 specialized AI agents using `CrewAI`, it provides comprehensive hands-on training in end-to-end machine learning workflows with real-time guidance, intelligent recommendations, and unprecedented transparency.

 ## 🎯 **Project Overview**

 **Goal**: Create an AI product that serves as a comprehensive learning platform for ML enthusiasts, beginners, and students seeking hands-on training in the complete ML development lifecycle.

 **Key Features**:
-- 🧠 **5 Specialized AI Agents** working in harmony
+- 🧠 **5 Specialized AI Agents** orchestrated with CrewAI for seamless collaboration
-- 📚 **Educational Content** with contextual ML explanations
+- 📚 **Revolutionary ML Education Hub** with 11 comprehensive topics and gamified learning
-- 🎨 **Interactive UI** with dark mode support
+- 🎨 **Advanced Theme-Adaptive UI** with intelligent dark/light mode and responsive design
-- 📊 **Real-time Progress Tracking** and transparency
+- 📊 **Real-time Transparency Dashboard** with step-by-step pipeline insights
-- 🔧 **Configurable Pipeline Stages** for hands-on learning
+- 🔧 **Smart Configuration System** with dataset-specific recommendations and user overrides
-- 📈 **Comprehensive Model Evaluation** and comparison
+- 📈 **Enhanced Results Visualization** with interactive charts and AI-powered insights
+- 🎯 **Intelligent Problem Detection** with automatic target variable identification
+- 🧹 **Target-Aware Data Processing** preventing data leakage and ensuring best practices

 ## 🚀 **Try It Now!**